-The assumptions and calculations below were based on the Retirement System's latest actuarial review performed as of December 31, 1999.
+The assumptions and calculations below were based on the Retirement System's latest actuarial review performed as of December 31, 2000.
 An entry age normal actuarial cost method of valuation is used in determining the present value of OPEB.
 The difference between assumed and actual experience (actuarial gains and losses) becomes part of unfunded actuarial accrued liability.
 All investments are carried at market value.
-For actuarial valuation purposes a smoothed market approach is used.
+For actuarial valuation purposes, a smoothed market approach is used.
 Under this approach assets are adjusted annually to reflect 25% of unrealized market appreciation or depreciation on investment assets.
-The investment assumption rate for 1999 was 7.75%.
+The investment assumption rate for 2000 was 7.75%.
 An annual increase of 4.75% compounded annually is the base portion of the individual pay increase assumption.
 This assumes no change in the number of active employees.
 Additionally, annual pay increases, over and above the 4.75% base increase, were assumed to range from 0.54% to 5.1%.
-Health care costs were assumed to increase 4.75% base increase 4.75% annually.
+Health care costs were assumed to increase 4.75% annually.

 OPEB's are advance-funded on an actuarially determined basis.
-The number of active contributing participants was 401,339. \$10,805.5 million represents the actuarial value of the Retirement System's net assets available for OPEB at December 31, 1999 (the latest information available).
-The actuarially accrued liability and the unfunded actuarial accrued liability, based on the actuarial cost method used, were \$12,473.6 million and \$1,668.1 million, respectively.
-The District's required contributions to PERS for the year ended December 31, 2000 was \$386,138, which consisted of \$78,144 from employees and \$307,994 from the employer.
+The number of active contributing participants was 411,076 statewide. \$11,735.9 million represents the actuarial value of the Retirement System's net assets available for OPEB at December 31, 2000 (the latest information available).
+The actuarially accrued liability and the unfunded actuarial accrued liability, based on the actuarial cost method used, were \$14,364.6 million and \$2,628.7 million, respectively.
+The District's required contributions to PERS for the year ended December 31, 2001 was \$395,480 which consisted of \$81,064 from employees and \$314,416 from the employer.